Eric is a writer with an interest in vintage toys and nostalgia, particularly from the '70s and '80s.

-There were really no bad guys in Legoland until later years (except for ones you invented yourself), but apparently the police were necessary for some reason or another.
+There were really no bad guys in Legoland until later years (except for ones you invented yourself), but apparently, the police was necessary for some reason or another.
 Maybe they wrote a lot of parking tickets.
-The fire department, ambulance and other emergency personnel rounded out the list of first-responders should a citizen accidentally drop a 2x4 brick on themselves.
+The fire department, ambulance, and other emergency personnel rounded out the list of first-responders should a citizen accidentally drop a 2x4 brick on themselves.

 The Legoland Medical Staff

 Medical personnel played a key role in Lego society.
 With all the building going on people were bound to get hurt.
 This Minifigure came with the Paramedic Unit (6364) set from 1980.